File Sharing

 A collapsible policy notice explains how long Project Files are retained and when they may be auto-deleted.

-Project Files may expire and be automatically deleted after a short retention period (around 14 days).
+Project Files may expire and be automatically deleted after a short retention period.
 Always check the policy notice in the app for the current behavior before treating Project Files as long-term storage.

-Use Project Files for active collaboration, and move final masters or archival material to your own long-term storage if needed.
+Use Project Files for active collaboration, and keep final masters or archival material in your own long-term storage when required.

 File list and workflow groupings